By Dan Slavin

 - A multi-channel approach is best when pitching mobile coupons and offers

-- Text messaging is in a dead heat with email for communications preference according to consumers
+- Text message marketing is in a dead heat with email for communications preference according to consumers

-- Text messages are powerful in building marketing lists
+- Text message marketing is powerful in building marketing lists

 The research also contains valuable information for retailers and marketers looking to rejuvenate stagnant loyalty rewards programs.
 To access the full report, download Consumer Mobile Engagement Research Results.